xAbhidhar/Keras-Tensorflow-Satellite-Images-classification/README.md

    - y_test_sat4.csv: 100,000 training labels, 1x4 one-hot encoded vectors

 #### Test Set
-Test set size is 10% of the input data.
-The test set consists 1,000 images.
+Test set size is 10% of the input data which makes the test set consists 1,000 images.

 #### Model Selection
 Implented the sequential model of keras.
 The model selected is the Neural Network with fully connected layers.